 Terms and Conditions

-Legal Fees and Duration of contract for services
+Legal Fees and Duration of Services

 The firm complies with Law Society costs transparency rules to ensure you receive essential costs information before you instruct the firm.
 We have set out below details of how our fixed fees operate together with the timescales involved for each type of case.